 Carriers like to cover their ads with phrases that you would not know unless you had been following 5G news closely.
-5G is using technology in more sophisticated ways that ever before and the bringing in much more technical phrases to explain its coverage and speed.
+5G is using technology in more sophisticated ways than ever before and bringing in much more technical phrases to explain its coverage and speed.
 These are some of the phrases you should know and understand if you are thinking about making the move to 5G.

 5G New Radio is the name of the standard being used to build out 5G coverage.
 When it comes down to it, all 5G equipment needs to work together consistently and for years to come.
 Anything you see today called 5G is going to be using this standard, except for one major outlier.

 The major outlier when it comes to 5G is 5Ge, which isn't 5G NR.
 It actually isn't 5G at all.
 5G Evolution is the marketing name AT&T has given to its LTE Advanced network.
 While this represents the best of 4G with MIMO support and fiber optic backhauls, it really has nothing to do with 5G.

 Some 5G NR deployments are working as 5G non-standalone, which means it relies on the existence of a 4G network to function properly.
 This 4G network can be used for certain information that's necessary for establishing a connection to a tower.
 The early stages of 5G deployment had phones falling back on 4G for uploads mainly but have started to move towards a standalone 5G network.